UMD-CS-STICs/389Lspring18/env/README.md

 	$ aws configure

-## Warnings
+#### AWS Warnings

 In the previous offering of this class, we had a few students accidentally commit their AWS credentials to a public GitHub.
 A variety of automatic scrapers by malicious folks are out there constantly checking GitHub for slip-ups like this.

 So be careful about what you commit!!

 Previous groups had hackers rack up $10k+ charges on their account (thankfully AWS support covered these charges for them).

 If you make this mistake ([it happens](https://github.com/search?utf8=%E2%9C%93&q=remove+aws+credentials&type=Commits)), change your access credentials and revert the commits.
 You can temporarily make that repo private in the meantime while you fix the git history.

+## Docker

+Install the Docker Community Edition for your OS here: https://store.docker.com/search?offering=community&type=edition

+Double-check that it installed properly with `docker version`.